 Criminology is rooted in behavioral science, which includes sociology, psychology and psychiatry.
+Students of criminology study the nature, extent, causes and, most especially, the control of criminal behavior in society and within the individual.
+Study focuses on the social impact of the crime, the victim and the criminal.
 The online degree is usually part of a criminal justice program, and some programs link criminology and criminal justice together in a single combined degree.
 Online education in the field ranges from certificate programs to master’s degrees.

-Types of Criminology Courses
+Common Criminology Courses

 - Research Methods in Criminology: Often, a prerequisite in statistics is required for this class.
 It teaches advanced research design and data analysis as well as the study of experimental and non-experimental research designs.